abxh/data-structures-c/implementations/stack/README.md

 # stack

-This is a implementation of a stack using a fixed char array.
+This is a implementation of a stack using a fixed byte array.